robert-viquez/robert-viquez/README.md

 - 👋 Hi there!
 I'm Robert, a  Financial Analyst looking to learn alot to get into the IT industry!
 - 👀 I’m interested in Networking, Software Development and CyberSecurity
 - 🌱 I’m currently learning HTML, CSS and JavaScript
-- 📫 How to reach me rvqzgit@rvmail.simplelogin.com
-- 🌐 Personal Website: robertviquez.com (coming soon!)
+- 🌐 Personal Website: robertviquez.dev (coming soon!)
 - 🎓 Education: Pursuing a degree in Systems Engineering @Universidad Internacional de las Américas
 - ⚡ Fun fact: Started coding with Excel VBA